The C-Guard Family – Counter IED Solution

 An Improvised Explosive Device (IED) is an unconventional explosive weapon, which can be fabricated easily, at relatively low cost, to take any form and to suit any operational environment.

-Homemade bombs are attached to common wireless RF receivers such as two way radios, cellular phones, pagers, remote controls etc., and enabling terrorists to operate as a single man, individual terrorist cell without depending on well prepared, intelligence-based terror infrastructure.
+Self-made bombs are connected to common wireless RF receivers such as two-way radios, cellular phones, pagers, remote controls etc., enabling terrorists to operate as a single man, individual terrorist cell without depending on well prepared, intelligence-based terror infrastructure.

-IEDs may incorporate military munitions and hardware, but are generally made from nonmilitary components and are usually employed by non-state armed groups & resistance movements (mostly in asymmetric warfare).
+IEDs are generally made from nonmilitary components and are usually employed by non-state armed groups & resistance movements (mostly in asymmetric warfare).

-These kinds of attacks traditionally target concentrations of civilians and /or state forces and currently occur globally on a scale of hundreds per month, resulting in thousands of casualties.
+These kinds of attacks traditionally target concentrations of civilians or state forces and currently occur globally on a scale of hundreds of incidents per month, resulting in thousands of casualties.

-Netline’s comprehensive approach for remotely preventing activation of IED, involves a full coverage Counter IED (C-IED) jamming system in multiple configurations, suited to changing operational environment & needs.
+Specializing in EW systems, Netline’s comprehensive approach for remotely preventing detonation of IED, is based on full coverage Counter IED (C-IED) jamming systems in multiple configurations, suited to the ever-changing operational environment & needs.

 Netline offers a complete line of C-IED systems, the C-Guard Family, utilizing full coverage, reactive jamming systems, providing the force in action with a virtual “protective dome” shielding the force by preventing detonation of IEDs within the protected area.

 The solutions are tailored for to fit different operational scenarios and mission types.